jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Unicode maps text to numbers according to various different encoding schemes, the most common of which is UTF-8.
 When text is encoded as UTF-8, all "characters," which means a Unicode scalar value that represents some bit of text in some alphabet, are mapped to a sequence of 1, 2, 3, or 4 bytes (8 bits each).

 A bit is the smallest size value you can represent in a computer, which in binary code is just a 1 or 0.
 A byte is 8 bits.
 You've probably seen your computer's RAM or storage space given in terms of megabytes or gigabytes, which are 1 million or 1 billion bytes, respectively.
+You can represent any number from 0-255 with 1 byte.

 JavaScript doesn't use UTF-8.
 For all practical purposes, we can say JavaScript uses UTF-16.